DECLUTTERING TIPS FOR HOARDERS TO HELP YOU GET RID OF STUFF

 DECLUTTERING TIPS FOR HOARDERS

 If you’re a hoarder, you might well be a little sceptical of the benefits.
 Hoarders generally don’t become hoarders overnight.
-It takes time to develop and so it’ll take time to become Minimalist.
+It takes time to develop and so it’ll take time to re-learn old habits.

-‘What if I need that in the future?’ my hoarder husband would ask.
-It’s a common reason why we hold on to things and even if you’re a die-hard Minimalist, sometimes you do ask yourself whether you should keep something because you might use it or need it in the future.
+‘What if I need that again?’ my hoarder husband would ask.
+It’s a common reason why we hold on to things in case we might use it or need it in the future.

 I always think it’s best to deal with this question head-on with an honest answer.
-A hoarder will sniff out a lie from a mile off.
 I can’t honestly say to my husband that I’ve never needed something that I’ve got rid of.
-The worst that can happen is that you need to buy another.
+The worst that can happen is that you need to buy or borrow another.
 But that happens so rarely that I don’t even think about it.

-The benefit I get from decluttering my stuff massively outweighs those very, very odd occasions when I’ve got rid of something I later wish I’d kept.
+The benefits I receive from decluttering my stuff massively outweigh those very, very odd occasions when I’ve got rid of something I later wish I’d kept.
 And, I’ve got decluttering down to a fine art so I know what I’m throwing out (or donating) and what items I’m keeping.

 If something is high value, difficult to replace and I’ve used it a lot (but not just at the moment) then I’ll think long and hard about getting rid of it.
 Just weigh up in your own mind whether you really, really value that item enough to keep looking after it.